 Mill Street Center

-We’ve raised more than 80 percent of the $19 million cost estimated to open the doors of the new center in 2022.
-Crews began working on the site in early 2021.
+We’ve raised more than $18 million of the $19 million cost to open the doors of the new center in 2022.
+Construction began in early 2021.
 You can help us close the gap to complete this project when you give now to our campaign.